Roboduck: Construction and early life

 Roboduck was assembled on New-Gen, as a first generation combat robot, equipped with an advanced weapons system.
-When Deadalus released a nanobot plague throughout New-Gen, the miniature robots wrought havoc on Roboduck's A.I. programming.
-Instead of altering his physical appearance and capabilities, the nanobots transformed Roboduck's mind to operate much like that of a human.
-Gabriel took Roboduck in after his transformation, in order to train him to use his powers and abilities responsibly.
+After being infected by a nanobot plague created by Deadalus, Roboduck gains enhanced human-level intelligence and is taken by a man named Gabriel, who trains him to use his abilities responsibly.

 Training with A.P.N.G.

 As the human members of the A.P.N.G. grew up, Roboduck joined them in their combat training and school studies.
 As he is unable to learn like a normal New-Gen robot, via uploads and downloads, Roboduck lacks the vast informational wealth available to other robots, like Nate Guard, another member of the A.P.N.G.
 With his hyperactive and improvisational mind, he quickly established himself as the class clown of the A.P.N.G., wisecracking and causing mischief throughout much of their education.